benbranyon/slsc-splash/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 19.13 =
+= 20.8 =

-Release date: December 20th, 2022
+Release date: 2023-05-23

-Yoast SEO 19.13 proactively fixes an issue we found in the upcoming release of the Gutenberg editor.
-This release of the block editor breaks the link functionality when used in conjunction with Yoast SEO.
-The Yoast SEO release works around that so users can keep adding and changing links.
-Find out more about what's new in Yoast SEO 19.13 in [our release post](https://yoa.st/release-20-12-22)!
+Today, we're launching Yoast SEO 20.8.
+In this release, you'll find improvements to our content analyses and regular fixes and enhancements.
+Find out more about what's new in Yoast SEO 20.8 in [our release post](https://yoa.st/release-23-5-23)!

 #### Enhancements

-* Prevents an incompatibility with the upcoming Gutenberg 14.8.0.
+* Improves feedback strings for the _keyphrase density_ assessment by referring to the keyphrase in general instead of the focus keyphrase.
+* Improves the accuracy of the content analysis by excluding texts within textarea tags from the analysis.

+#### Bugfixes

+* Fixes a bug where an entry in the indexable table would be created when an archive of a non-public but publicly queryable post type would be visited.
+* Fixes a bug where a warning about a missing key in a component would be thrown in the console in the Yoast SEO Settings page.
+* Fixes a bug where entries in the indexable table would be created for archives of excluded post types.
+* Fixes a bug where the score icon for the SEO and Readability tabs would not show a sad emoji when the post is empty or there is no set keyphrase.

+#### Other

+* Renames \"SEO Framework\" to \"The SEO Framework\".

-= 19.12 =
+= 20.7 =

-Release date: December 13th, 2022
+Release date: 2023-05-09

-In Yoast SEO 19.12, we're introducing the inclusive language analysis — previously only available in Yoast SEO Premium.
-This will help you get feedback on words that might exclude part of your audience and get inclusive alternatives.
-This is only available in English for now.
-Plus, it is opt-in.
-Try it!
-Find out more about what's new in Yoast SEO 19.12 in [our release post](https://yoa.st/release-13-12-22)!
+Yoast SEO 20.7 is out now!
+With this release, our team has rolled out essential fixes and improvements to help you improve your SEO work.
+Upgrade today to benefit from the latest and greatest!
+Find out more about what's new in Yoast SEO 20.7 in [our release post](https://yoa.st/release-9-5-23)!

 #### Enhancements

-* NEW in Free: Adds the inclusive language analysis for English as a beta feature.
-Get suggestions on how to improve non-inclusive phrases, to make your content appeal to a larger audience.
-* Improves the Integrations page to explain more clearly the different types of integrations.
-* Adds integration cards for [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/), the [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) and the [WP Recipe Maker](https://it.wordpress.org/plugins/wp-recipe-maker/) plugins.
-* Adds a new `Website name` text field in the `Site Representation` step of the `First-time configuration`.
-* Improves the _subheading distribution_ assessment by adding highlighting and also targeting long content before the first subheading.
-* Improves the `First-time configuration` styling.
-* Improves the _transition words_ assessment for Arabic by removing some transition words.
-* Improves the Yoast admin bar menu with more functionality and better links.
-* Removes a notification that prompts users to help with translating the plugin in the language of the site.
+* Adds a link to a taxonomy edit page in its settings section when the taxonomy has no public post types associated.
+* Adds an academy page in the Yoast menu for easy access to all of Yoast’s e-learning modules.
+* Ensures compatibility with upcoming Elementor accessibility improvements.

 #### Bugfixes

-* Fixes a bug that would affect users managing the cron jobs with a plugin on PHP 8.1 after they have performed a core upgrade.
-* Fixes a bug where a fatal error would be thrown when trying to create breadcrumbs from unindexable items.
+* Fixes a bug where a fatal error would be thrown when visiting Yoast SEO admin pages while Yoast SEO for WooCommerce is active but never executed.
-* Fixes a bug where blocks with a NULL `blockName` would trigger deprecation errors with PHP 8.1 and cause performance issues.
-Props to [@dustyf](https://github.com/dustyf).
-* Fixes a bug where breadcrumbs markup would not validate due to improper nesting and closing of span tags.
-Props to [@michaelbourne](https://github.com/michaelbourne).
-* Fixes a bug where highlighting would not be removed from the text after the analysis is updated and the present highlighting has become irrelevant.
-* Fixes a bug where the Baidu Webmaster Tools link would go to the wrong page.
-Props to [@SavPhill](https://github.com/SavPhill).
-* Fixes a bug where the content analysis would not load when editing web stories in the Web Stories plug-in.
-* Fixes a bug where the highlighting functionality would not be working when highlighting content in lists items in the Block editor in WordPress 6.1.
-* Fixes a bug where the `<title>` tag would potentially be missing when publishing a story with the Web Stories plugin.
-Props to [@swissspidy](https://github.com/swissspidy).
-* Improves line ending handling for `robots.txt` contents.

 #### Other

-* Introduces a notice on the WordPress dashboard and the Yoast SEO dashboard to let users know we are dropping support for PHP < 7.2 starting March 1st, 2023.
-* Reduces noise from PHP 8.1 deprecations.
-* Improves compatibility with PHP 8.2.
-* Allows using the `yoast_seo_development_mode` to override the `wp_get_environment_type()` result to `production`.
-* Deprecates the built-in integration with the `The Events Calendar` plugin, following the release of its version 6.0.4 which integrates with Yoast SEO.
-* Disallows setting or unsetting any dynamic properties on `Abstract_Main`.
-* Removes the note in the readability analysis results that tells users that the _Flesch reading ease_ score has moved to the _Insights_ section.
-* Removes the Yoast i18n package.
-* Resolves a typo in the feedback string for the phrase `exotic` in the inclusive language analysis.
+* Removes the introductory modal for the settings page.
+* Removes the Zapier integration card.
+* Removes the Zapier post-publish slot and network admin integration toggle.
+* Sets the minimum supported WooCommerce version to 7.1.
+* Sets the minimum supported WordPress version to 6.1

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).